 Smartphones are very addictive, not just for children, but even adults have a hard time keeping them away or creating a healthy balance.
 A research carried out in 2019 by SellCell discovered that 35.6% of kids in the USA spend around one to two hours on their cell phones every day, while 15.1% spend more than 4 hours.

-Although cell phones and other digital devices are necessary must-haves in today’s world, it is essential to control their usage, ensuring that children have a healthy life.
+Although cell phones and other digital devices are necessary must-haves in today’s world, it is essential to control their usage by providing an appropriate phone – like a flip phone for kids – to ensure a healthy life.
 How do you limit screen time?

 Monitor Children’s Activities